-Mother of third child in Effingham County investigation last saw him in 2009
+Mother of living child involved in Effingham Co. investigation wants him returned to her custody

 She says she cannot understand why people who lived nearby didn’t do more to save the children.

 “After seeing all of the comments of people in the trailer park, they’re the ones that called the sheriff’s department, they’re the ones that did this,” Self said.
-“Where was you at when all of this happened?
+“Where were you when all of this happened?
 Why didn’t you say anything?
 Why did you not just push the case?
 You could have saved that little girl’s life.”

-Elwyn Crocker and his wife Candice Crocker are charged with concealing the death of another and cruelty to children in the first degree.
-The childrens' step-grandmother, Kim Wright, was also arrested and faces the same charges.
+The biological father of the two deceased children, Elwyn Crocker, and his wife Candice Crocker are charged with concealing the death of another and cruelty to children in the first degree.
+The children’s' step-grandmother, Kim Wright, was also arrested and faces the same charges.
 Her boyfriend, Roy Anthony Prater, was also arrested.
 He is charged with concealing the death of another, cruelty to children in the first degree, and possession of a scheduled or controlled substance.

 Copyright 2018 WTOC.
 All rights reserved.